Greasy Cut Short Beans

 There are as many varieties of greasy beans as there are families along the Blue Ridge.
 That's because folks from Appalachia passed down their seeds through the generations, creating several heirloom beans.
 In fact, some greasys have been traced all the way back to the 1700's, when a bride would receive seeds as a gift from her family.

-Greasy cut shorts were the favorite type of bean that my Granny Mac planted in her garden.
+Greasy cut shorts were the favorite type of pole bean that my Granny Mac planted in her garden.
 She was from Hazelwood, which is located in Western North Carolina, one of the areas where greasy beans originated.
-Greasys are also well established in eastern Kentucky.
+Greasy beans are also well established in eastern Kentucky.

-I have fond memories of stringing beans with Granny on her front porch every summer, while she kept an eye on a big pot of greasys with a chunk of fat back buried inside.
+I have fond memories of stringing pole beans with Granny on her front porch every summer, while she kept an eye on a big pot of greasys with a chunk of fat back buried inside.
 My great-grandmother Compton was there too, rocking in her chair, and dipping snuff like there was no tomorrow.

 Where To Buy Them

 Every year around the middle of July, greasy cut short beans go on sale at the WNC Farmer's Market in Asheville, and along roadside stands like Duckett's Produce in Canton, NC.
 They're harvested from local farmers who sell them by the pound or the bushel.

 They're not cheap, but they're in great demand.
 Greasys often sell out as soon as folks discover they've arrived.
-My aunt Judi, who now lives in Connecticut, adores these beans and has been known to buy a big mess of them whenever she visits.
+My aunt Judi adored these beans, and was known to buy a big mess of them whenever she visited.
 Once you grow up on greasys, no other bean will do.

 How To Order Seeds